 The coronavirus did not stop the Charles Schwab Challenge from honoring its annual tradition of supporting combat-wounded heroes.

-Purple Heart recipient, Retired United States Marine Corps Major Samuel Rosales of Myrtle Beach, South Carolina and Purple Heart recipient, Retired United States Army Captain Vincent Gioielli of Manassas, Virginia, are the recipients of the tournament’s 18th and 19th home presentations.
+Purple Heart recipient, Retired United States Marine Corps Major Samuel Rosales of Myrtle Beach, South Carolina and another received the tournament’s 18th and 19th home presentations.